 This method sequentially downloads the file even though we divided the file into chunks.
 The first chunk gets downloaded first, the second and third, and so on.
 All this happens on a single thread.
 However, there are several downsides to this approach.
 Suppose the server only allows a maximum of 1MB per second for each thread.
 That would mean that this download would take roughly 2000 seconds on maximum internet connectivity.
 That is over 33 minutes!

-Executing operations in parallel typically improve the speed of a process.
+Executing operations in parallel typically improves the speed of a process.
 Returning to our previous example, each megabyte takes one second to download.
 Let’s assume the file is divided into eight equal chunks, each having 250MB such that each chunk has its thread.

 To put it in prototype code: